-Buy extra pension in the LGPS - additional pension contributions (APCs)
+Buy extra pension in the LGPSadditional pensioncontributions (APCs)

-If you are in the main section of the LGPS, you can pay additional contributions to buy up to £7,352 (for 2022/23) of extra pension.
-You can choose to pay for the extra pension by spreading the payment of the additional pension contributions (APCs) over a number of complete years or by paying a lump sum.
+If you are in the main section of the LGPS, you can pay additional contributions to buy up to £8,344 (for 2024/25) of extra pension.
+You can choose to pay for the extra pension by spreading payment of the APCs over a number of complete years or by paying a lump sum.

-See the national LGPS member website for more information on APCs - www.lgpsmember.org
+See the national LGPS member website for more information on APCs.

-Tax relief is available on all pension contributions up to 100% of your taxable earnings.
+If you pay tax, you get tax relief on all pension contributions up to 100% of your taxable earnings.